liferay/liferay-mobile-sdk/README.md

 4. From the root folder, run `ant -f build-android.xml`, this will generate the services classes into the `gen` folder.
 In order to build a jar file containing the generated service and utility classes, run `ant -f build-android.xml jar`, the jar file will be created at `/dist/android/liferay-android-sdk.jar`.

-5. Your are ready to use `liferay-android-sdk.jar` in your Android project, no other dependencies are needed.
+5. You are ready to use `liferay-android-sdk.jar` in your Android project, no other dependencies are needed.